YodasWs/Empires-4x/CONTRIBUTING.md

 Please feel free to open a new [Issue](https://github.com/YodasWs/Empires-4x/issues) to report any bugs.
 Please include as much detail as possible and how to recreate it.

-## Have an idea to contribute?
+## Have an idea to contribte?

 If you have any feature requests or ideas for the game, please open a new Discussion so we can work to flesh out if it's appropriate for the game, how it could work, and how it might be implemented in the code.

 ## Open Issues

-Please feel free to take on any Open Issue.
+Please feel free to work on any Open Issue.
 You can get started by following the standard workflow:
 1. **Fork** the repo to your account and clone to your computer.
 2. **Run** the project on your computer, as documented above.
 3. **Make changes** to the appropriate files.
 Currently all the game logic is in `src/pages/game/ctrl.js`.
 4. **Submit a Pull Request** in this project when it's ready for review.

-If you have any questions or get stuck at any point, just let me know in the comments on that Issue.
+If you have any questions or get stuck at any point, just let me know in the comments on that issue.

+### Claiming and Assigning Issues.

+To claim an issue, you may add a comment to the issue saying you'd like to work on it.
+Once your pull request has been opened, we will assign the issue to you and start reviewing for code quality.

 ## Documentation